 With heights ranging from 300 m above sea level in the south to over 7 000 m in the north, the terrain and natural vegetation vary widely from hot lowlands and dense, tropical forest to Arctic tundra.
 Bhutan is crossed from north to south by a series of steep-sided valleys with strident rivers fed by the snows and ice in the north and running out into the great Indian rivers in the south.
 In the forests in the south there are elephants, rhinos and tigers; in the north there are bears and snow leopards.

 Bhutan has an area of 38 394 km2 (2008) and is thus somewhat smaller than Switzerland.
-According to a census sponsored by the UN and carried out in May 2005, the population was 653 000 and the projected number for 2018 is about 820 000 (the results of the 2017 census have not yet been published), of which the number in the rapidly developing capital, Thimphu, is estimated to exceed 110 000.
-According to the 2005 census 33 % of the population was under the age of 15, 69 % lived in rural areas and 31 % in urban areas.
+According to a census sponsored by the UN and carried out in May 2005, the population was 653 000 and according to the latest census from May 2017 it was 735 000, of which 682 000 were citizens and 54 000 foreigners, almost all guest workers.
+The population of the rapidly developing capital, Thimphu, was 114 000.
+62 % of the population lived in rural areas and 38 % in urban areas.
+26% of the population was under the age of 15.

 Bhutan’s only international airport is at Paro from where the national airline Drukair and private Bhutan Airlines have regular flights to five destinations in India, to Kathmandu, Dhaka, Singapore and Bangkok.
 Flying to Bhutan is an exiting and unforgettable experience.
 Communications within Bhutan are mainly by road; there are limited domestic flights to three local airports.
 Physical conditions make road building and maintenance both difficult and expensive.
 The roads are narrow and winding and follow narrow ledges cut into the steep hill slopes.
 Landslides are frequent in the monsoon season and often causes blockages.
 There is one main road from east to west; there are three main roads between Bhutan and India but no road connections with China.